COMPARATIVE ANALYSIS OF SYNTACTIC COMPLEXITY IN INDONESIAN GRADUATE-LEVEL WRITING: A CORPUS STUDY OF MASTER'S THESES VERSUS DOCTORAL DISSERTATIONS

 Abstract

-Syntactic complexity is an essential indicator of English Foreign Language (EFL) students' writing quality.
-Many previous studies analyzed and compared syntactic complexity in published research articles through large-grained measures.
-However, the study of syntactic complexity unpublished research through fine-grained measures gained less attention.
-Thus, this study tried to fill the gap.
-This study aimed to analyze and compare the syntactic complexity measures of master thesis and doctoral dissertations written by Indonesian students through fine-grained measures.
+Syntactic complexity is an essential indicator of English Foreign Language (EFL) students' academic writing quality.
+Previous studies analyzed and compared syntactic complexity in published research articles through large-grained measures.
+However, the study of syntactic complexity unpublished research at graduate level gains less attentions.
+Thus, this study tried to fill the gap by analyzing and comparing syntactic complexity of master theses and doctoral dissertations that written by Indonesian students through fine-grained measures.
 This study conducted a quantitative design of a corpus-based method.
-The corpus data consists of 126 abstracts of master theses and doctoral dissertations from English Language Education of Universitas Negeri Malang.
-The twelve phrasal syntactic complexity measures were employed by using Tool for the Automatic Analysis of Syntactic Sophistication and Complexity (TAASSC) to analyze the data.
-The outcomes showed that doctoral students employed more complex phrasal complexity measures than master thesis.
-This study also revealed significant differences between master thesis and doctoral dissertation in 9 out of 12 phrasal complexity measures.
-In conclusion, the higher degree of education the more phrasal syntactic complexity features was employed in their academic writing.
-The significant difference in phrasal complexity also reflects the significant difference in writing quality written by master and doctoral students.
+The corpus data consists of two sub-corpora that selected through stratified sampling technique based on years and issues.
+Those were 52 doctoral dissertations and 74 master theses from English Language Education of Universitas Negeri Malang.
+The twelve phrasal complexity measures were employed through Tool for the Automatic Analysis of Syntactic Sophistication and Complexity (TAASSC) tool created by Kyle (2016).
+The finding showed the characteristics of Indonesian graduate-level writing that they were intended to utilize more dependents per direct object (standard deviation) measures, and fewer dependents per nominal (standard deviation) measures in their writing.
+It also showed doctoral dissertations have higher quality than master theses which reflected significant difference in most of phrasal complexity measures.
+These outcomes offer syntactic complexity insights of Indonesian context.
+The study highlighted the need more attention to syntactic complexity at graduate-level writing for improving writing quality.

 References